danielillli/AccountManagement/README.md

-# R6 Account Manager
+# Account Manager

-This is a simple account management tool for Rainbow Six Siege accounts, designed to manage multiple Ubisoft accounts and allow you to automatically log into the Ubisoft Connect application with a selected account.
+This is a simple account management tool for accounts, designed to manage multiple Ubisoft accounts and allow you to automatically log into the Ubisoft Connect application with a selected account.

 ## How to Use